Get over jet lag in 24 hours

 This one is simple enough – begin adjusting your body clock several days before departure.
 For eastward travel, bring your bedtime forward by one to two hours and for westward travel, put it back.

 If possible, try to book a flight which arrives at your destination during the early evening.
 Then stay awake until about 10pm before going to bed.
-It is also important to avoid napping excessively on the flight.
+It is also important to avoid napping excessively on the flight so you’re less likely to have sleep problems later.

 Check your medication